-U.S. Embassy Dublin works closely with local partners including the Irish Exporters Association, Irish Business & Employers Confederation, Enterprise Ireland, the American and local Chambers of Commerce, and Irish government and national agencies to advance the U.S.-Irish economic relationship and forge joint prosperity on both sides of the Atlantic.
+U.S. Embassy Dublin works closely with local partners including the Irish Exporters Association, Irish Business & Employers Confederation, Enterprise Ireland, Ireland Inc., the American and local Chambers of Commerce, and Irish government and national agencies to advance the U.S.-Irish economic relationship and forge joint prosperity on both sides of the Atlantic.

-Top reasons why U.S. companies should consider exporting to Ireland:
+Top reasons why U.S. companies should consider exporting to Ireland

-Ireland’s high receptiveness for U.S. products and services creates a fertile market for American brands across sectors.
+Ireland’s high receptiveness to U.S. products and services creates a fertile market for American brands across sectors.
 U.S. goods and technologies are perceived to be of high quality, and U.S. companies receive positive support from local partners, helping to further export goals for Ireland and the European marketplace.

 Ireland has, for the past number of years, been the fastest growing economy in Europe.
 The outlook for Ireland’s economy is positive despite increasing inflation, rising energy prices, and continued global challenges.
 Ireland’s GDP growth forecast for 2023 is predicted to be in excess of five percent supporting a sustained demand for U.S. products, technologies, and services in the short to medium term.